Dichill/NHentai-API-DISCORD/README.md

 # NHentai API DISCORD | The God's Language.
-Reminders this was poorly coded and was done in free time.
-It took me 2 hrs to create a fully working bot that is integrated with the NHentai-API-DISCORD.
+Reminder! this was poorly coded and was coded in my free time.
+It took me 1+ hrs to create a fully working bot that is integrated with the NHentai-API-DISCORD.
 The code can be distributed or you can change a lot of things in there as long as you give credits.
 Neither big or small I appreciated it.
 ## Features

 * **Easy Code Checker!**